bailey-lab/coiaf-real-data/scripts/README.md

 })
 ```

+## Running with slurm

+If researchers are able to access a high performance computing cluster, they may
+also run the real data estimations by submitting jobs to slurm, a cluster
+management and job scheduling system.

+## File Descriptions

 A brief description of each script can be found below:

 - `coi-region`: computes the COI of each sample in each region.
+- `slurm-region`: can be used to estimate the COI of each sample by submitting
+  jobs to slurm.
 - `combine-raw-regions.R`: takes the estimated COI for each region and combines
   the estimations into data objects.
 These data objects are saved in the
   [data-outputs